MichaByte/sleepwalker/README.md

 automatically redirect to same page to get reward (only people needed)
 autoscroll for quest/inventory dialog
 can't add multiple things to inventory in one command
-can get multiple maps, more money
+can pick up items multiple times by revisiting spot